MENU

 Beth Carlson

 Beth Carlson is a partner in Silo Media, a design firm specializing in graphics, website and video production.
-She is a founding board member of the Clinton Church Restoration project and producer of TapRoot Sessions, a traditional music series.
+She is a founding board member of the W. E. B. Du Bois Center for Freedom and Democracy.
+She is currently the campaign manager for Farmsteads for Farmers, working with Berkshire Community Land Trust.
+She co-produced TapRoot Sessions, a traditional music series at Dewey Hall for several years and was a co-producer of the Oldtone Roots Music Festival.
 As a community activist, Beth was a key player in the effort to save the historic Searles School in Great Barrington.
 A natural and inspired organizer, she has produced a myriad of events, including Construct’s Warm up the Winter, many Dewey Hall events, as well as many community fundraisers.

 Fred Frayer